marcwagn/mcw_blog/src/content/posts/test_project/test_project.md

 ---
-title: "Project: Covid-19 Genome detection"
+title: "Project: Test Project"
 published: 2024-08-25
 description: "In this Project you will learn how the genome of an unkown virus can be measured using modern technologies in molecular biology."
-image: "./coronavirus.jpg"
+#image: "./coronavirus.jpg"
-tags: ["Bioinformatics", "Biology", "Computer_Science", "Project"]
+tags: ["Bioinformatics", "Biology", "Geography", "Project"]
-category: "Covid-19 Genome"
+category: "Testproject"
 unit: 0
 draft: false
 ---